 Even though 85% of Texans have a choice in energy providers, many people don’t pay much attention to their electricity contracts.
 As a result, they’re paying more than they should.

 Who is overpaying for their electricity?

-According to our latest customer survey, 40% of the residents of 10 different cities have never switched providers and 60% of the respondents haven’t switched in the last 3 years.
+According to our latest customer survey, 40% of the residents in 10 different cities has never switched providers and 60% of the respondents hasn’t switched in the last 3 years.